chris-wood/draft-arc/draft-yun-cfrg-arc.md

 The server commitment to `x0` is defined as `X0 = x0 * G.generatorG() + x0Blinding * G.GeneratorH()`, following the definitions in {{KVAC}}.
 This is computationally binding to the secret key `x0`.
 This means that unless the discrete log is broken, the credentials issued under one server commitment `X0, X1, ...` will all be issued under the same private keys `x0, x1, ...`

-However, an adversary breaking the discrete log (eg a quantum adversary) could in theory find pairs `(x0, x0Blinding)` and `(x0', x0Blinding')` both committing to `X0` and use them to issue different credentials.
-This would require an active attack (eg an active quantum adversary who is able to issue credentials), so is not an immediate concern.
-However if we want to prevent this attack, we can achieve statistical anonymity by committing to `x0` and x0Blinding` separately, as in {{REVISITING_KVAC}}.
-The security of this construction should be reviewed further, and it also incurs minor additional overhead.
+However, an adversary breaking the discrete log (e.g., a quantum adversary) can find pairs `(x0, x0Blinding)` and `(x0', x0Blinding')` both committing to `X0` and use them to issue different credentials.
+This capability would let the adversary partitioning the client anonymity set by linking clients to the underlying secret used for credential issuance, i.e., `x0` or `x0'`.
+This requires an active attack and therefore is not an immediate concern.

+Statistical anonymity is possible by committing to `x0` and x0Blinding` separately, as in {{REVISITING_KVAC}}.
+However, the security of this construction requires additional analysis.

 ## Presentation Unlinkability {#pres-unlinkability}